ContiPaolo/DataAnalysis_SpotifyDataset/README.md

 # What do you need to climb the charts?
-Analysis of a Spotify dataset in R.
+Analysis of a Spotify dataset (from Kaggle) in R.

 *Applied Statistics* project between Politecnico di Milano and Sorbonne Université.